- 020 8997 5855

 Moving to another school

-When the child moves to a new school, all records about him/her are forwarded to the school as soon as requested.
+When the child moves to a new school, records about him/her are forwarded to the school.
 We may contact the SENDCO to inform him/her of targets and strategies we have found successful to support their learning.

 In some cases, a transition meeting with the SENDCO from a child’s high school and parent will be arranged early in the summer term, to discuss any special arrangements.